 Whether you are rehoming an adult dog or bringing a puppy home, this is an immensely exciting time for the whole family.
-There are a few things you need to plan before you are ready to welcome your new addition so that when they finally arrive, you can focus your attention on them entirely.
-The more groundwork and preparation you can do beforehand to research dogs, feeding routines, and training tips, the better.
+You need to plan a few things before you are ready to welcome your new addition so that when they finally arrive.
+Preparation means you can focus your attention on them entirely.
+The more groundwork and preparation you can do beforehand, the better.
+This includes research into good and bad foods.

-As time goes on, yyou will probably add a heap of extra accessories and toys but hopefully, this essential list of what you need when bringing a new puppy home.
+As time goes on, you will probably add a heap of extra accessories and toys, but hopefully, this is an essential list of what you need when bringing a new puppy home.

 Prepare for bringing a puppy home.